fam007e/fun007/ArchInstallScript/README.md

 Special thanks to Chris Titus for providing a comprehensive and flexible installation script that has been a valuable reference for creating this version with added support for Btrfs and LUKS encryption.

-Additional improvements and the new interactive/non-interactive approach were inspired by suggestions from [J_H on Stack Exchange](https://codereview.stackexchange.com/users/145459/j-h).
+Additional improvements and the new semi-interactive approach were inspired by suggestions from [J_H on Stack Exchange](https://codereview.stackexchange.com/users/145459/j-h).
 We greatly appreciate their valuable input and recommendations for enhancing the script's functionality and user experience.

 For more information and contributions, please visit [Chris Titus Tech's GitHub](https://github.com/ChrisTitusTech).